 Circular economy

-We’re advancing the transition to a circular economy by designing durable products, using more sustainable materials, reducing waste, and offering circular services like repair and take-back.
+We’re advancing the transition to a circular economy by designing durable products, using lower-impact materials, reducing waste, and offering circular services like repair and take-back.

 Our goal is to extend the life of our products and minimize environmental impact at every stage—from design to end-of-life.